Operation Badger Tooth: Operation

-After hitting the area with 81mm mortar fire Company K attacked the south of Thâm Khê meeting strong resistance and were unable to make any progress until 2 tanks arrived at their position.
+After hitting the area with 81 mm mortar fire Company K attacked the south of Thâm Khê meeting strong resistance and were unable to make any progress until 2 tanks arrived at their position.
 The tanks’ communication systems had suffered water damage to their communication systems and could only be instructed by voice.
-While the tanks did knock out some PAVN/VC positions with their 90mm gunfire, the inability to coordinated the tanks’ fire with the Company K assault prevented them from making more than a limited penetration into Thâm Khê.
+While the tanks did knock out some PAVN/VC positions with their 90 mm gunfire, the inability to coordinated the tanks’ fire with the Company K assault prevented them from making more than a limited penetration into Thâm Khê.
 All 3 companies continued fight until nightfall.
 McQuown expect that the PAVN/VC would escape under cover of darkness and so moved Company I to the right flank of Company K where it could control the beach side of Thâm Khê, Company M to the north would cover part of the beach side by fire, while elements of Companies K and L were moved west of Thâm Khê.

 On the morning of 28 December Companies K and I renewed their assault on Thâm Khê meeting initial heavy fire but they secured the village by midday.
 The Marines then conducted a thorough search of the village.
 McQuown described the search as follows: “This search revealed a village that was literally a defensive bastion.
 It was prepared for all-around defense in depth with a network of tunnels you could stand up in, running the full length of the village.
 Connecting tunnels ran east and west.
 This tunnel system supported ground level bunkers for machine guns, RPGs and small arms around the entire perimeter of the village.
 Thus the PAVN were able to defend, reinforce or withdraw in any direction.
 All defensive preparation had been artfully camouflaged with growing vegetation.
 Residents of Thâm Khê, questioned after the fight, disclosed that the PAVN had been preparing the defense of this village for one year.”
 The search uncovered numerous machine guns, RPGs, AK-47 rifles and thousands of rounds of ammunition which clearly indicated that a major PAVN force had defended the village, not local VC.
 A dying PAVN soldier confirmed that the force had been the PAVN 116th Battalion.
 ARVN forces operating northwest of Thâm Khê found over 100 bodies from the 116th Battalion in sand dunes, the PAVN had apparently evacuated its casualties through the gap between Companies K and L during the night.